 One in four women has been raped or subjected to sexual violence during her lifespan, and the same percentage has been subject to physical violence.
 These are the preliminary results of the research project “The Saga Cohort” (Áfallasaga kvenna), a nationwide study on the impact of trauma on women's health.
-The results also show that over 40% of the participants in the study share incidents on infidelity or rejection from their spouses, and a similar percentage has been subjected to psychological abuse or bullying in childhood or as adults.
-One in six participants in the study have a history of life threatening illness or injuries and around one third has experience traumatic child-birth.
+The results also show that over 40% of the participants in the study share incidents of infidelity or rejection from their spouses, and a similar percentage have been subjected to psychological abuse or bullying in childhood or as adults.
+One in six participants in the study have a history of life-threatening illness or injuries and around one third has experienced traumatic child birth.

 Research scientists at the University of Iceland recently launched a very ambitious study entitled The Saga Cohort (Áfallasaga kvenna).
 The overarching aim of the study is to significantly advance our understanding of the role of trauma and major adversities in women’s health.
 Recent discussions in society support the importance of considering the health consequences suffered by women exposed to trauma or major adversities.